alexsingleton/geographicdatascience/_posts/blog/2016-01-12-Intermediate-R-Spatial-Analysis.markdown

 In this course we will cover how to prepare and analyse spatial data in RStudio & GeoDa.
 We will use RStudio to perform spatial overlay techniques (such as union, intersection and buffers) to combine different spatial data layers to support a spatial analysis decision.
 We will also use RStudio and GeoDa to explore a range of different spatial analyses including regression, Moran's I and clustering.
 By the end of the course you will understand how RStudio manages spatial data and be able to use RStudio for a range of spatial analysis.

 Experience of using R and working with spatial data is highly recommended.
-If you are not already familiar with the basic elements of GIS or R, you may wish to attend the course “Introduction to Using R for Spatial Analysis” prior to this course where provide these skills (more details at X).
+If you are not already familiar with the basic elements of GIS or R, you may wish to attend the course “Introduction to Using R for Spatial Analysis” prior to this course where provide these skills (more details at [http://geographicdatascience.com/blog/training/Intro-R-Spatial-Analysis/](http://geographicdatascience.com/blog/training/Intro-R-Spatial-Analysis/)).

 Refreshments and lunch are provided, and numbers on the course are limited and allocated on a first come, first served basis.
 If you need any more information, please email Nick Bearman at n.bearman@liverpool.ac.uk or soesms@liverpool.ac.uk.